Data-Panel-MVP/Data-Panel-Frontend/README.md

 # Data-Panel-Frontend
-This FrontEnd Folder is maintained by Srijeeta under Plypicker
+This FrontEnd Folder will be maintained by Srijeeta under Plypicker